|This is an unofficial version.

 (v) a person who is in a prescribed class of persons.

-3.1(1) In this section, "educational institution" means a school division, a school district, a private school or other educational organization.
+In this section, "educational institution" means a school division, a school district, an independent school or other educational organization.

 (a) designating educational institutions for the purpose of subsection (2);